 Distracted driving includes all types of behaviors that take a driver's attention from the road.
 Although distracted driving is often linked to cell phone usage (look at our cell phone accident page here), it is not the only activity that is causing drivers to lose focus.
 Eating, drinking, conversing with passengers and fidgeting with various gadgets or a radio can all be culprits in distracted driving accidents.
-Rosenfeld Injury Lawyers represents people who have suffered injuries related to a distracted driver in Chicago, Illinois.
+Rosenfeld Injury Lawyers LLC represents people who have suffered injuries related to a distracted driver in Chicago, Illinois.

 Dangers of Distracted Driving